 Based in Indianapolis, Ind. and led by racing legend Michael Andretti, Andretti Autosport boasts four IndyCar Series championships (2004, 2005, 2007 and 2012), two Firestone Indy Lights titles (2008 and 2009), one Pro Mazda championship (2013), one USF2000 championship (2010) and has won the Indianapolis 500 three times (2005, 2007, 2014).
 As a brand, Andretti Autosport was born in November 2009 following the completion of a transaction between the former shareholders of Andretti Green Racing.
 Andretti and his former business partners announced in August 2009 their decision to split off their racing and promotions businesses into two separate companies.

 One of Andretti's first moves as chairman, president and chief executive officer was to define the company's operational structure and name J-F Thormann to the role of Chief Operating Officer and Executive Vice President.

 Thormann has worked alongside Andretti in various capacities since 1990 and with the team since 2006.
-His responsibilities include leading the team's business administration as well as the Mazda Road to Indy programs.
-Lopes directs Andretti Autosport's commercial operations including client services, business development and marketing.
-Lopes has been with the team since 2005.
+His responsibilities include leading the team's business administration as well as the Mazda Road to Indy and FIA Formula E programs.

 In conjunction with the restructuring of the team's ownership, Andretti Autosport rolled out a new brand identity that speaks to many of the attributes associated with the Andretti family, and specifically Michael.